-It's two years since the death of musician Dave McArtney.
-The singer, songwriter and guitarist achieved fame with Kiwi music legends Hello Sailor, then went solo with his band the Pink Flamingos.
+Singer, songwriter and guitarist Dave McArtney achieved fame with Kiwi music legends Hello Sailor, then went solo with his band the Pink Flamingos.
 He composed the classic song 'Gutter Black', about “dole bludgers living in Ponsonby” and now iconic as the theme tune to Outrageous Fortune.
-Remember McArtney’s talent via music videos for ‘Gutter Black’ and ‘Virginia’; doco Raglan by the Sea (where he reflects on music-making, 10min into clip two), a 1978 NZ Music Awards performance, film scores, and more.
+Remember McArtney’s talent via music videos for ‘Gutter Black’ and ‘Virginia’; documentary Raglan by the Sea (where he reflects on music-making, 10 minutes into clip two), a 1978 NZ Music Awards performance, film scores, and more.

 After four years as part of Hello Sailor, guitarist Dave McArtney stepped out with his own band The Pink Flamingos — and found himself very much the centre of attention in this video made by TVNZ for the Flamingos' debut single.
 With only his guitar for support, he roams the streets of downtown Wellington stalking the object of his desire, who remains largely impassive despite his protestations — and all but obscured in a haze of cigarette smoke.
 Locations include an empty Cuba Mall (beside the bucket fountain) and Plimmer Steps.
 McArtney died in April 2013.